A Quick History

 Even Freud recognized that our family relationships are crucial influences on our emotional health, as is the state of our various other relationships, particularly our intimate relationships.

 Transactional Analysis: Three Basic States

 Berne used a number of ideas from traditional psychoanalysis to organize Transactional Analysis.
 He postulated that all humans think, feel and behave out of three basic ego states: Parent, Adult, and Child.
-Depending on the given situation a human finds themselves in, and depending on that human’s relative state of emotional maturity, she or he will function adaptively in one of these three ego states or a fluid, blended state.
-Difficulties arise when the ego state I’m operating from does not really fit the situation I’m in.
+Depending on the given situation a human finds themselves in, and depending on that human’s relative state of emotional maturity, they will function adaptively in one of these three ego states or a fluid, blended state.
+Difficulties arise when the ego state we’re operating from does not really fit the situation we’re in.

 Other Key Concepts of Transactional Analysis